James4Ever0/notes/Emotion manipulation.md

 Add random swap and funny pictures in addition to simple dictation.
 You may group different kinds of content for specialized model training.
 Syncing is hard.
 With database, it's not.

+Analyze the conversation with emotional/keyword frequency indicator, do some feature extraction.